nifgraup/node-shims/README.md

 ## Usage

+In a node enviroment, the native node API is provided.
+In a browser environment, the shims are used.
 This repo can be used as a drop-in replacement for the node builtins:

     var shims = require('node-shims'),
         util = shims.util;